christian-byrne/img2txt-comfyui-nodes/README.md

   - "MiniCPM-V 2.0 supports strong bilingual multimodal capabilities in both English and Chinese.
 This is enabled by generalizing multimodal capabilities across languages, a technique from VisCPM"
 <!-- - Here are the input field descriptions in Chinese, translated by  -->

+## Tips

+- The multi-line input can be used to ask any type of questions.
+You can even ask very specific or complex questions about images.
+- To get best results for a prompt that will be fed back into a txt2img or img2img prompt, usually it's best to only ask one or two questions, asking for a general description of the image and the most salient features and styles.

 ## Model Locations/Paths

 - Models are downloaded automatically using the Huggingface cache system and the transformers `from_pretrained` method so no manual installation of models is necessary.